The Anatomy of A Landing Page – Do This to Get Leads or You’re Doing it Wrong.

 “I like this.”

-While the first stage is aimed at capturing their attention, this next stage is all about holding it.
-Gaining a person's interest is a deeper process than grabbing their attention.
+While the first stage aims to capture a person’s attention, this next stage is all about holding it.
+Gaining a person’s interest is a deeper process than grabbing their attention.

 They’ll want to learn more about your brand, the benefits of your solution, and your potential fit with them.
 If you’ve successfully garnered enough curiosity, they will give you a little more time to do it— but you have to hone in on their needs in an immediately identifiable and understandable way.